sneha-cyb/phishing-guard-backend/README.md

 Running the Backend

-Navigate to the backend directory.
+Navigate to the project directory.

 cd phishing-guard-backend